 As someone who absolutely despises clamoring around clunky menus, this little button was a godsend and I would urge all monitor makers to start including something similar on their units in the near future (if it’s not already patented by BenQ, of course).

-Last there’s the addition of a small headphone holder that pops out from the same panel where you find the side-facing USB slots and headphone/mic jack combo.
+Last, there’s the addition of a small headphone holder that pops out from the same panel where you find the side-facing USB slots and headphone/mic jack combo.
 This is something I haven’t seen before, but was hugely helpful anytime I got up from my desk but didn’t know where I could set my headphones down other than in the same spot I usually do.
 With AMD s Freesync, blur reduction, and other useful features, there’s a lot to like.

 Because of the way the BenQ chose to handle the button layout on the shell of the XL2730Z, navigating the onboard menus was a breeze.
 While scrolling through the different features we came across many familiar faces including blue light reduction, variable refresh rate, and anti-flicker settings that reduce the amount your screen flashes during more intensive graphical processes to ease the strain on your eyes.